mpdunne/orthofiller/README.md

 Output File Format <a name="ofmt"></a>
 ==================
 OrthoFiller output can be found in the `results` folder of the specified output directory.
-For each species, four files are produced:
+By default, OrthoFiller outputs two files for each target species:

 1. `results/species.newGenes.gtf` is a GTF file containing new genes discovered by OrthoFiller;

+2. `results/species.newSequences.aa.fasta` is an amino acid FASTA file containing sequences of the new genes discovered by OrthoFiller;

+If the `--fulloutput` option is used, two additional files will be outputted:

-2. `results/species.results.gtf` is a GTF file containing new genes discovered by OrthoFiller as well as all genes from the original annotation;
+3. `results/species.results.gtf` is a GTF file containing new genes discovered by OrthoFiller as well as all genes from the original annotation;

-3. `results/species.newSequences.aa.fasta` is an amino acid FASTA file containing sequences of the new genes discovered by OrthoFiller;

 4. `results/species.results.aa.fasta` is an amino acid FASTA file containing sequences of the new genes discovered by OrthoFiller as well as sequences of all genes from the original annotation.